google-deepmind/dm-haiku/README.md

     return jnp.dot(x, w) + b
 ```

-In Haiku all modules have a name.
+All modules have a name.
 Modules can also have named parameters that
 are accessed using `hk.get_parameter(param_name, ...)`.
 We use this API (rather
 than just using object properties) so that we can convert your code into a pure
 function using `hk.transform`.